mongodb/specifications/source/extended-json.md

 a `$type` key whose value is an integral type, or a document with a `$type` key but without a `$binary` key, should be parsed as a normal document and not reported as an error.

 **Q**.
 Sometimes I see the term "extjson" used in other specifications.
-Is "extjson" related to this specification?\
+Is "extjson" related to this specification?<br>
 **A**.
 Yes, "extjson" is short for "Extended JSON".

 ### Changelog